Improving the Relocation Process for BGRS

 The Digital Hub solved immediate operational challenges while creating a scalable foundation for future opportunities.
 By reducing consultant workload and improving customer satisfaction, it positioned BGRS to better serve their global customer base with optimized internal resources.

-Working with Secondary Users
+Working with secondary users

 BGRS customers weren't available for interviews, so I leveraged consultant expertise to build comprehensive models of both customer and consultant experiences.
 This taught me to be resourceful and work effectively within research constraints while gathering valuable insights.